wokim/feature-dev-guide/readme-examples/README.md

 ```

 - When a streamer is done with a session, it is restarted, which automatically disconnects the WebSocket connection, and the streamer is removed from the streamers table.
-- During the restart process, the CineV studio is automatically launched on the streamer's Alibaba ECS instance by `Streaming Worker`, and a new WebSocket connection is established.
+- During the restart process, the Studio Application is automatically launched on the streamer's Cloud Provider ECS instance by `Streaming Worker`, and a new WebSocket connection is established.
 - In the Step Function handler, which sends delayed `config` messages to the connected streamers, the player queue is checked.
 If there are players waiting in the queue, the oldest player is selected, and a `playerConnected` message is sent to the streamer.
 The mapping information between the player and the streamer is then recorded in the database.
 - When a player makes a `listStreamers` request, they receive a response containing a list of streamer IDs.
 If the array contains only one fixed streamer ID value called `waiting_queue`, the player determines that they have entered the waiting queue.
 Subsequently, when the player sends a `subscribe()` message to the signaling server, they include `waiting_queue` as the streamer ID.
 The signaling server then adds the player to the waiting queue.
 - If, due to timing issues, the selected streamer becomes unavailable during the player's subscription process, the signaling server will choose another available streamer.
 If no streamers are available, the player is added to the waiting queue.